Fully Bayes factors with a generalized g-prior: Marginal densities and Bayes factors

-\begin{remark} The analytical simplification in \eqref{marginal-few} is a consequence of the choice $b = (n-5)/2-q/2-a$, and results in a convenient closed form for our Bayes factor.
+Beyond their influence through $Q^2$, the choice of $\nu_1, \ldots, \nu_r$ plays a further influential role in $\BF\bgvn$ through the $\prod_{i=1}^{r} \nu_i^{-1/2}$ terms in (\ref{BC-2}).
+In Section~ \ref{secdefaults} below, a default choice is proposed which, through these terms, rewards stable estimation.
+Note that if $\nu_i=1$ for all $i$ (i.e., the original $g$-prior), $Q^2$ becomes zero, $\prod_{i=1}^{r} \nu_i^{-1/2} \equiv1$, and $\BF \bgvn$ becomes a function of just $R^2$ and $q$.
+In this case, $\BF \bgvn$ will not distinguish between models for which $q \geq n-1$. \end{remark} \begin{remark} The analytical simplification in (\ref{marginal-few}) is a consequence of the choice $b = (n-5)/2-q/2-a$, and results in a convenient closed form for our Bayes factor.
 Such a reduction is unavailable for other choices of $b$.
-For example, \cite{Liang-etal-2008} use Laplace approximations to avoid the evaluation of the special functions that arise in the resulting Bayes factor when $b=0$.
-Another attractive feature of the choice $b = (n-5)/2-q/2-a$ will be discussed in Section \ref{subsec:On}. \end{remark}
+For example, \citet{Liang-etal-2008} use Laplace approximations to avoid the evaluation of the special functions that arise in the resulting Bayes factor when $b=0$.
+Another attractive feature of the choice $b = (n-5)/2-q/2-a$ will be discussed in Section~\ref{subsecOn}. \end{remark}